Updated: Dec 7, 2022

 "Sweet!
 So what's optimal for neck tension?"

 That's really up to you.
-I like .001" neck tension.
+I like .002" neck tension.
 You can try different size bushings if you want.
+For gas guns, I prefer using .004-.005" neck tension so that I do not have to crimp my rounds instead.

 7. Trim Your Brass